 Preterm labour is also called premature labour.

-The earlier a baby is delivered, the higher the chances that he or she will have serious problems.
+The earlier a baby is delivered, the higher the chances are that he or she will have serious problems.
 This is because many of the baby's organs—especially the heart and lungs—aren't fully grown yet.

 For infants born before 24 weeks of pregnancy, the chances of survival are extremely slim.
 Many who do survive have long-term health problems.
 They may also have trouble with learning and talking and with moving their body (poor motor skills).